-The Chalet / Vortex / Mercury ELINT satellites were the successors to the Canyon series of near GEO ELINT/SIGINT satellites.
-They were focussed on communications intelligence (COMINT), but had the capability added to intercept also missile telemetry.
+The Chalet / Vortex / Mercury ELINT satellites were the successors to the Canyon series of near GEO ELINT/SIGINT satellites of NRO's Program A. They were focussed on communications intelligence (COMINT), but had the capability added to intercept also missile telemetry.
 These satellites were launched under the designation Program 7500.

 Reportedly they consist of a large (ca. 38 m diameter) antenna and are three axis stabilized.
 They were deployed into a 24 h orbit, which was not geostationary, so that triangulations of emitter sources can be made from different points.
 The satellites of this series were injected directly into the final orbit by the launch vehicle's upper stage, so they did not feature an apogee propulsion system.